LiskHQ/lisk-contracts/README.md

 git submodule update --init --recursive
 ```

-## Deployment on Private Test Network
+## Deploying on Private Test Network

 **NOTE**: On a private test network, the deployment of smart contracts is feasible on both L1 and L2 networks.
 However, the transfer of tokens between these networks is not possible as it requires the operation of the Sequencer.